abubanggheed/eliasfriedman/README.md

 # abubanggheed.github.io
-# this is a test assigned to me by Prime Digital Academy
+# this is all about me